-It may not be practical to communicate precise retention timelines in general research participant privacy policies given different timelines for different types of studies.
-Nevertheless, researchers should consider communicating data retention information in study recruitment materials, questionnaire introductions or study-specific consent forms.
+Whilst general retention practices should be included in privacy policies, it may not always be practical to communicate precise retention timelines for different types of studies.
+Therefore, researchers should also consider communicating data retention information in study recruitment materials, questionnaire introductions or study-specific consent forms.
 They should always be prepared to communicate data retention timelines for a given project upon request.